-Site Ref: LP(098)010 Use: Residential Number of dwellings : 10
+Site Ref: LP(098)010 Use: Residential Number of dwellings: 10

 SUPPORT NOT SUPPORT

 48% 52%

 SUPPORT NOT SUPPORT

-Only if road can support it Access ?
-Current lane r Can not see h around this around this No proposed s flow on to Goo With all the oth here?
-Access is an i Access ?
+Only if road can support it Access?
 Current lane may not be able to support increase in traffic Can not see how cemetery can expand if housing built around this Do not agree to any more building in the village.
 No proposed site has taken into consideration of the traffic flow on to Gooseberry Hill, Manns Lane or Bedingfield With all the other developments in the village, why build here?
 Access is an issue to school, cemetery

-Site Ref: LP(098)011 Use: Residential Number of dwellings : 3 If you SUPPORT this site stick a do a dot below If you do NOT SUPPORT this site stick a dot below 29% 71% SUPPORT NOT SUPPORT No comments in support With all the other development Writh all the other development Access is an issue to so an issue to so major issue Why would this be suite parking issues already.
-Next to burial ground Taking away vital greer With all the other developments in the village, why build here Access is an issue to school, cemetery No room for more properties on this road parking is a major issue Why would this be suitable - the end of a cul-de-sac with parking issues already.
-Next to burial ground Taking away vital green space !
+Site Ref: LP(098)011 Use: Residential Number of dwellings: 3 If you SUPPORT this site stick a d a dot below If you do NOT SUPPORT this site stick a dot below 29% 71% SUPPORT NOT SUPPORT No comments in support With all the other development Access is an issue to so not not more propression issue Why would this be suite parking issues already.
+Next to burial ground Taking away vital greer With all the other developments in the village, why build here.
+Access is an issue to school, cemetery No room for more properties on this road parking is a major issue Why would this be suitable - the end of a cul-de-sac with parking issues already.
+Next to burial ground Taking away vital green space!

-Site Ref: LP(098)012 Use: Residential Number of dwellings : 15
+Site Ref: LP(098)012 Use: Residential Number of dwellings: 15 s : 15

 SUPPORT NOT SUPPORT

 47.5% 52.5%

 SUPPORT NOT SUPPORT

-Would balance village Would tidy-up the paving etc and have street lighting ?
+Would tidy-up the paving etc and have street lighting ? e street lighting ?
 Maintain open view

-Site Ref: LP(098)013 Use: Residential Number of dwellings : 98
+Site Ref: LP(098)013 Use: Residential Number of dwellings: 98

 SUPPORT NOT SUPPORT

-79% 21%
+%6/ 21%

 SUPPORT NOT SUPPORT

-Would balance village out Expands on existing development Why do we neverate areas ne Rural areas ne Loss of beautifier areas issues This would, with enormous 'block areas areas Why do we need to "balance" the village ?
-Rural areas next to the school Loss of beautiful countyside Access issues This has already been passed so our opinion is pointless !
+Would balance village out Expands on existing development Why do we nee Rural areas nee Loss of beautifier Access issues This has alreaten This would, with the second of the Why do we need to "balance" the village ?
+Rural areas next to the school Loss of beautiful countyside Access issues This has already been passed so our opinion is pointless!
 This would, with houses already being built be an enormous 'block' of housing

-Site Ref: LP(098)014 Use: Residential Number of dwellings : 73
+Site Ref: LP(098)014 Use: Residential Number of dwellings: 73

 SUPPORT NOT SUPPORT

 64% 36%

 SUPPORT NOT SUPPORT

-Roads here would need improving Balances development geographically in the village This site seems more preferable as it creates a balance There does not seem to be much development going on It connects two parts of the village e e e e e e e e e e e e e e e e e e e Access to this site is congested at school times, leave it alone Would like to see all village 'balanced out' and not top heavy Also green area where people walk their dogs daily Road as it will not support it This offers a rural location near the school It is widely used for dog walking / rambling (due to Wensum Way) and should not be spoilt by a large development
+Roads here would need improving Balances development geographically in the village This site seems more preferable as it creates a balance There does not seem to be much development going on It connects two parts of the village e ou Access to this site is congested at school times, leave it alone Would like to see all village 'balanced out' and not top heavy Also green area where people walk their dogs daily Road as it will not support it This offers a rural location near the school It is widely used for dog walking / rambling (due to Wensum Way) and should not be spoilt by a large development